 Mitral valve prolapse

-The flaps on the valve bulge instead of closing tightly.
+Prolapse occurs when the flaps on the valve bulge instead of closing tightly.
 This might prevent the valve from closing completely, and regurgitation — the backward flow of blood — may occur.

 Mitral valve regurgitation

-Blood leaks from the valve and flows backward into your left atrium when the left ventricle compresses.
+Regurgitation occurs when blood leaks from the valve and flows backward into your left atrium when the left ventricle compresses.

 Each form of mitral valve disease has its own set of causes.

 Mitral valve stenosis is typically caused by scarring from rheumatic fever.
 Usually a childhood disease, rheumatic fever results from the body’s immune response to a streptococcal bacterial infection.
 Rheumatic fever is a serious complication of strep throat or scarlet fever.

 The organs most affected by acute rheumatic fever are the joints and the heart.
 The joints can become inflamed, which can lead to temporary and sometimes chronic disability.
 Various parts of the heart can become inflamed and lead to these potentially serious heart conditions, including: